peppy/peppy.github.io/_posts/2023/12/2023-12-07-cycling-across-japan.md

 ---

-Our final length of the Kyushu journey was to get to our final destination of Fukuoka, were we would take a break for a few days as we visited friends and family.
+Our final length of the Kyushu journey was to get to our final destination of Fukuoka, where we would take a break for a few days as we visited friends and family.
 The first time off a bike since the start of the trip.

-This day saw us following a major highway, but not one where bicycles were allowed.
+This day saw us following a major highway, but not one where bicycle were allowed.
 So we spent a lot of time riding alongside the road, quite often through farmlands, which was a nice change of scenery and pace.

 As we approached the city, the weather made a turn for the worst, and we were back on the main road. quite an unpleasant experience as the trucks, passing us at high-speed created their own local weather systems with water, hitting us from every direction!